lunagarigen/notes/README.md

 # 2023-12-21
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written.
+Invest time in understanding the problem domain thoroughly before diving into coding.
+And finally, embrace debugging as a crucial part of the development process, for it is through debugging that we truly understand our code and its interactions."